-- 1. Use Scan files during "Read" for file scanning. - 2.
+- 1. Enable the scan cache and change the cache time based on your real situation. - 2.
+Use Scan files during "Read" for file scanning. - 3.
 Add UNC path in the exclusion list.
-At the same time, check that the real-time scan is enabled so that all VMs are being protected. - 3.
-Set up the proper exclusion list to exclude the folder, file, or extensions. - 4.
+At the same time, check that the real-time scan is enabled so that all VMs are being protected. - 4.
+Set up the proper exclusion list to exclude the folder, file, or extensions. - 5.
 Set the scan limitation to prevent scanning a file larger than the specified size.